Fount of honour: Legality of honours today

 The question whether an order is a legitimate chivalric order or a self-styled order coincides with the subject of the fons honorum.
-A legitimate fount of honour is a person or entity who holds sovereignty when the order is awarded; ultimately, it is the authority of the state, whether exercised by a reigning monarch or the president of a republic, that distinguishes orders of chivalry from private organizations.
-Other persons, whether commoners, knights, or noblemen, no longer have the right to confer titles of nobility, knighthood or orders of chivalry upon others.
+A legitimate fount of honour is a person or entity who holds sovereignty when the order is awarded.
+Ultimately, it is the authority of the state, whether exercised by a reigning monarch or the president of a republic, that distinguishes orders of chivalry from private organizations.
+In Canada, for example, other persons – whether commoners, knights or nobles – no longer have the right to confer titles of nobility, knighthoods or orders of chivalry on others.

-The official website of the British monarchy states: "As the 'fountain of honour' in the United Kingdom, The monarch has the sole right of conferring all titles of honour, including life peerages, knighthoods and gallantry awards."
+The official website of the British monarchy states: "As the 'fountain of honour' in the United Kingdom, The [Monarch] has the sole right of conferring all titles of honour, including life peerages, knighthoods and gallantry awards."
 Some private societies in the United Kingdom (such as the Royal Humane Society) have permission from the monarch to award medals which may be worn by those in uniform provided the private society's medal is worn on the right-side rather than the usual left.
 In Spain the fount of honour is King Felipe VI as the head of state.

 In France, only decorations recognised by the Grand Chancery of the Legion of Honour may be worn publicly, and permission must be sought and granted to wear any foreign awards or decorations.
 Dynastic orders are prohibited unless the dynasty in question is currently recognised as sovereign.
 (For example, the Royal Victorian Order is explicitly recognised, whereas the Order of Saints Maurice and Lazarus is not.)
 Failure to comply is punishable by law.
 A non-exhaustive list of collectively authorised orders is published by the government.